 A relatively demanding tour, which is a shorter version our week-long bestseller “Hiking trek in the Pirin and Rila mountains”.
-Unlike the latter, which runs on scheduled departure dates with groups comprising international clientele, this tour is meant to go as a private trek and as such it can start on any date to suit your travel plans (between mid-June and the end of October).
 There are trails in the below itinerary, passing over stone rivers, so previous hiking experience in similar conditions would be good.

 You walk every day with just a daypack.
 The rest/unnecessary luggage either remains inside the transfer vehicle, or in your accommodation.

-Day 1: Early morning transfer from Sofia takes you to the beautiful Malyovitsa Valley and thence high over the alpine Cirques and small lakes, sheltering also the secretive Strashno Ezero (The Scary) Lake.
+Early morning transfer from Sofia takes you to the beautiful Malyovitsa Valley and thence high over the alpine Cirques and small lakes, sheltering also the secretive Strashno Ezero (The Scary) Lake.
 From there we descend to the Yonchevo Lake and finish the loop again at Malyovitsa resort.
-We stay overnight in a family-run pension in the nearby village of Govedartsi. (walking: 12km/7miles, climbing and descending 900m/3000ft.)
+We stay overnight in a family-run pension in the nearby village of Govedartsi.

-Day 2: Transfer to Panichishte resort and a refreshing chairlift ride will bring us to the trailhead, exploring the Cirque of the Seven Rila Lakes.
-Located at between 2100 and 2500 metres (6900 to 8200ft) above sea level, these famous glacier lakes will charm you with their magnificent scenery which you can survey from the edge of the highest one. (walking: 6km/4miles, climbing and descending 500m/1700ft.).
+Transfer to Panichishte resort and a refreshing chairlift ride will bring us to the trailhead, exploring the Cirque of the Seven Rila Lakes.
+Located at between 2100 and 2500 metres above sea level, these famous glacier lakes will charm you with their magnificent scenery which you can survey from the edge of the highest one.
 After a circular walk among the lakes we continue on to Bansko at the foot of the Pirin Mountains National Park, where we will spend the next two nights.
 Time permitting on the way to Bansko we can make a short detour to the most famous UNESCO site in Bulgaria: Rila Monastery.

-Day 4: Car transfer brings us above Dobrinishte resort, at Gotse Delchev Hut (appr.
-40min).
+Car transfer brings us above Dobrinishte resort, at Gotse Delchev Hut (appr.
+30min).
 Chair cable car then takes us up to the Bezbog Hut.
-This is the setting-off point for the hiking trek to the Polezhan Summit (2851m/9354ft) which offers one of the most beautiful panoramas in the Pirin, over 17 stunning glacier lakes, including the largest Popovo Lake (30m/100ft deep).
+This is the setting-off point for the hiking trek to the Polezhan Summit (2851m) which offers one of the most beautiful panoramas in the Pirin, over 17 stunning glacier lakes, including the largest Popovo Lake (30m deep).
 Polezhan is the 5th highest summit in the Pirin.
-It is surrounded by three Cirqueswith three groups of lakes – Disilishki in the north, Polezhanski in the south and Strazhishki in the west.
-We use the classic route trough the northeast ridge, which is not difficult or too steep, except of the last 15-minute stage of the summit.
-(5hrs of walking, climbing and descending 650m/2100ft.).
+It is surrounded by three Cirques with three groups of lakes – Disilishki in the north, Polezhanski in the south and Strazhishki in the west.
+We use the classic route trough the northeast ridge, which is not difficult or too steep, except of the last 20-minute stage of the summit.
 Arriving back to our car, we hit the road for a transfer to your accommodation in Sofia (appr.
-3hrs).
+3hrs drive).

 Hiking time: hiking time only is mentioned on each day (not including stops for pictures, picnics, breaks etc.); these are based on an average hiker’s speed of 4-5km/hr on flat terrain, additional 30min for each 300m elevation gain, and a backpack weighing not more than 10-15% of your body weight.
 Still this varies a lot on the terrain and hiking experience of each client.